top of page

 brain logo.png

-Post Diagnosis Support
+Post Diagnosis + Self-Discovery Support

 These moments of naming can bring clarity, grief, relief, confusion, or a mix of all the above.
 They often mark the beginning—not the end—of a journey toward deeper self-understanding.